weidonglian/golang-notes-app/README.md

 name for every `TestApp`.
 The trick is that with one database connection to `postgres`, we could creat a new database.
 We will use the new one for every single test. check the `./db/sessionpool.go` for more details how to fork a new database base for `TestApp`.
 The `App` will use the `database` specified in the config, but the `TestApp` will use the database specified in config for `Test` mode as a parent to spin up a new database for every test.
 That is the only difference between `TestApp` and `App`.

 ### Development locally with the database docker

-Run `make db-start-dev`, it will start up a database docker for development only, it will try to map a `<DEVROOT>/xxxx` folder to your docker's postgres `data` folder.
+Run `make db-start-dev`, it will start up a database docker for development only, it will use a volume `postgres-dev-notes-app`.
+It is does not exist, it will create one.
+Docker volume is good and easy to use during dev process.
 Then next time you run the `dev` postgres, you will continue your last database and data.

 You can also run `make serve-prod` to spin a docker-compose for both postgres docker and app docker in production mode.